Part of System Constraints

 Sometimes a person tries to change inside an environment that keeps triggering or rewarding the old pattern.

-If setting boundaries leads to rejection, if resting is punished, or if adapting creates connection, the system receives feedback that the old behavior still works.
+If setting boundaries leads to rejection, if resting is punished, or if adapting creates connection, the system receives feedback that the old output still works.

 Change then requires attention not only to inner motivation, but also to context, pressure and feedback.